Brand Breakdown 001 Under Armour

 - the broader meanings the brand promises customers for buying these products and services

-Many successful brands in the past have refer to higher-order meanings to achieve this effect.
+Many successful brands in the past have referred to higher-order meanings to achieve this effect.

 For example – Apple did not talk about the specifics of their computers, but instead encouraged its patrons to: “Think Different”, and celebrate the “Crazy Ones”.
 “Apple” as a brand and logo originally references Isaac Newton’s “Apple” that led him to the discovery of gravity.
 There is also a biblical inference there too.